jamiewannenburg/Prover9-Mace4-Web/prover9-mace4-web/README.md

 Key configuration points:
 - The API server is exposed on port 8000
 - The web UI is exposed on port 80
-- The Samples directory is mounted as a volume for the API service
 - The environment variables are configured for communication between services

 ## .gitignore and .dockerignore